football-fastball/pyThor/README.md

 The RapydScript simple example provided displays its output through the browser's console log, Firebug's console log, etc.

+2015-02-17
+The features of a htmlentities method to python quick tags <% %> have been added and now also allows python quick tags <% %> in htmlentities form within quick tags (at the pyQuickTags object) (see example output).

 2015-02-16
 The feature have been added to the PyThor project for web development to now allow the use of better wysiwyg python quick tags string to support format variable syntax of {**{  }**} when the